qiz-li/lovelace-soft-ui/README.md

 ***For now this repo is only forcusing on the Lovelace UI***

 ### Lovelace UI
 Lovelace is the primary interface for Home Assistant, it is used to display all sorts of information.
-My take on Lovelace is for it to be simple, although it might be cool to know if th [ISS](https://www.home-assistant.io/integrations/iss/) is above your house, it is definitely unnecessary.
+My take on Lovelace is for it to be simple.
+Although it might be cool to know if th [ISS](https://www.home-assistant.io/integrations/iss/) is above your house, it is definitely unnecessary.

 This is my home page UI: